 • Enter the following address: Computer\HKEY_CURRENT_USER\Software\Discord.

-• Right-click on Discord and click Delete.
-Restart your PC once you are done.
+• Restart your PC once you are done.

 Once you have fully uninstalled Discord and its data from your computer, you will need to download and install it again.
 Head to Discord’s official website and get the latest version of the program.
+Open the installer and follow the setup prompts.
+Once the app has been installed, launch it and check if the issue of Discord picking up computer audio is finally fixed.

 And there you have it.
 Hopefully, at least one of the solutions above has worked, and you now know how to fix Discord picking up game audio.
+Let’s recap.

 FAQ

-Then, manually adjust the input sensitivity slider.
+How do I adjust the input sensitivity in Discord?